Vietnam.vn - Nền tảng quảng bá Việt Nam

 The social networking platform for jobs also said it has surpassed 1 billion members.
-In recent months, the Microsoft-owned company has been steadily adding AI to its service, including automated messaging tools for recruiters, features that help them write job descriptions and build profiles.
+In recent months, the Microsoft-owned company has been steadily adding AI to its service, including automated messaging tools for recruiters, features that automatically write job descriptions, and profile builders.

 The newly introduced AI chatbot, which helps users evaluate the success of their job applications, runs on OpenAI's GPT-4 engine and was released on November 1.